|World Cup 1998|

 FW: Theirry Henry

-He is the all-time leading scorer for both Arsenal and France.
+Henry is the all-time leading scorer for both Arsenal and France.
 He was named the PFA Players' Player of the Year twice, and the FWA Footballer of the Year three times.
-He spent 8 seasons with Arsenal.
+He started with AS Monaco in 1994.
+The, he spent 8 seasons with Arsenal, where he enjoyed the peak of his career.
+He earned 123 caps and was a part of France's Golden Team form 1998 to 2002.

 He is the record holder for most goals scored in a single edition of the World Cup.
 He scored 13 goals in 6 matches in the 1958 WC Finals in Sweden.
 He played for Stade de Reims of the 1950's.